gini/gini-mobile-ios/BankSDK/GiniBankSDK/Documentation/source/Migration from Gini Vision Library.md

         return true
 }
 ```
-Now, using the GiniPayBankSDK your code should be similar to:
+Now, using the Gini Bank SDK your code should be similar to:
 ```swift
 func application(_ app: UIApplication,
                  open url: URL,